-ATNI Launches Project to Standardize the Definition of Healthy Food Products: Aligning Stakeholders on Nutrient Profile Models
+ATNi Launches Project to Standardise the Definition of Healthy Food Products

 To improve investment strategies in nutrition, there is a need to assess company action and hold them accountable to encourage healthy diets and address malnutrition in all its forms.
-However, currently there is no globally aligned and accepted definition of “healthy”, which makes assessing and comparing food companies’ commitments towards healthier portfolios difficult.
-Given the lack of alignment in this area the Access to Nutrition Initiative (ATNI) is excited to launch a project to catalyze progress on the definition of healthy food products.
+However, currently there is not a globally aligned and accepted definition of “healthy”, which makes assessing and comparing food companies’ commitments towards healthier portfolios difficult.
+Given the lack of alignment in this area the Access to Nutrition Initiative (ATNi) is excited to launch a project to catalyse progress on the definition of healthy food products.
 The project is funded by the Pictet Foundation and will leverage convening support from the World Business Council for Sustainable Development (WBCSD).

 Juan Salazar, Senior Engagement Specialist at Pictet Asset Management explained the usefulness of achieving alignment saying, “We would all benefit from getting to that level where we can easily compare between two companies that currently use different models.”